Abedini81/CNN-Bone-Fracture-Detection/README.md

 Plots were used to compare model performance.

 🔍 Results:
-Baseline Model: Overfitted on training data.
+Baseline Model: High training and validation accuracy (~0.9) with low loss (~0.1), but slight fluctuations in validation loss indicate marginally less stable generalization.
 ![baseline_model](baseline_model.png)

-Augmented Model: Better validation accuracy and generalization.
+Augmented Model: Achieves high validation accuracy (~0.9) and low loss (~0.1) with more stable generalization, as seen in smoother validation loss trends compared to the baseline model.
 ![Augmented Model](AugmentedModel.png)

 🧠 Conclusions